davismwhaley/davismwhaley.github.io/projects/gwtc-ligo-powerbi/README.md

 The raw event table was cleaned and lightly transformed in Power BI (e.g., derived mass ratio, chirp-mass bins, and simple log-distance fields).

+## Key Terms in the LIGO Power BI Dashboard

+• NetworkSNR

+The combined signal-to-noise ratio from all LIGO/Virgo detectors, measuring how “loud” or confidently detectable a gravitational-wave event was.

+• Distance_Mpc

+The luminosity distance to the merger in megaparsecs (Mpc), representing how far away the signal originated in the universe.

+• CatalogRelease

+The official dataset (GWTC-1, GWTC-2.1, GWTC-3, GWTC-4) in which the event was published, corresponding to different LIGO/Virgo observing runs.

+• ChirpMass_MSun

+A specific combination of the two black hole masses (in solar masses) that largely determines the frequency evolution—or "chirp"—of the gravitational-wave signal.

+• Mass1_Msun

+The estimated mass of the heavier object in the binary system, measured in solar masses.

+• Mass2_Msun

+The estimated mass of the lighter object in the binary system, measured in solar masses.

+• ChirpMass_Bins

+Grouped ranges (bins) of chirp mass used for histograms, revealing the distribution of event types (e.g., neutron-star vs black-hole systems).

+• EventName

+The official LIGO/Virgo identifier of each gravitational-wave event, usually containing the date of detection (e.g., GW150914).

+• Event Number (EventIndex)

+The chronological index of events, allowing trends to be seen over time independent of catalog or naming.

+• Effective Spin (χ_eff)

+A quantity between –1 and +1 measuring how much the black holes’ spins are aligned with the orbital angular momentum; it influences the waveform shape and encodes astrophysical formation clues.

 ## Dashboard Features

 The `.pbix` file contains several pages/visuals, including: